maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

 Now lets turn the auto exposure back on and make some final tweaks first.
 We turned off auto iris to adjust lights, but now we can turn it back on and make some tweaks.
+Go to the **Global Post Process Volume** anad change the **Metering Mode** to `Auto Exposure Histogram`.
+Turn off **Apply Physical Camera Exposure** and adjust the **Exposure Compenstation** to taste.

 https://user-images.githubusercontent.com/5504953/189538749-1158bdb7-9b95-4ddf-bf92-f2348ebfe44c.mp4